 Applicants must hold a doctoral degree in social work, psychology, nursing, public health, or a related discipline focused on MCH research.
 Excellent writing skills required, as evidenced by publications or grant‐writing experience.
 Applicants must have a demonstrated record of conducting empirical MCH research and working in a diverse faculty, staff and student environment.
 Proficient quantitative data analysis skills including ability to use statistical packages and proficiency in navigating and maintaining databases are required.

 The preferred candidate will have previous experience in prevention research areas, including child abuse prevention, trauma-informed care, health promotion, health equity, and evaluation research.
 Strong interpersonal, organizational, and time management skills are also preferred.

 Job Open Date 08/25/2020 Remove from posting on or before Open Until Filled Yes Special Instructions to Applicants

-Candidates interested in the position should send a curriculum vitae, cover letter including a statement of research experience and interests, two reference letters and a contact information for a third reference, and a writing sample as an “Other Document.'
+Candidates interested in the position should send a curriculum vitae, cover letter including a statement of research experience and interests, one reference letter and contact information for two references, and a writing sample as an “Other Document.'